Robin says: HOLY SAD GOODBYE to the ecommerce side of MoonatMidnight.

 Superman comic illustration by Wayne Boring

-Over the years the rendering of Superman’s suit has evolved.
+Over the years, the rendering of Superman’s suit has evolved.
 Compared to the early years his cape has become more windswept, with carefully rendered folds and ripples for more dynamic movement.
 The trunks and musculature have been subtly modernized.
 Even the cut and designs of the boots and belts have been consistently updated over time to keep Superman's costume feeling contemporary and striking despite its vintage origins.

-Beyond just the visual craft behind Superman's original comic book look, the costume perfectly complimented the character's narrative and thematic underpinnings too.
+Beyond just the visual craft behind Superman's original comic book look, the costume perfectly complemented the character's narrative and thematic underpinnings, too.
 The bright, primary colors suggested vibrancy, energy, and life - fitting for an alien immigrant reinventing himself as a protector of truth.
 The bodysuit's skin-tight fit and the cape's empowering silhouette imbued Superman with a mythic aura of power usually only afforded to gods and heroes from ancient legends.

 In the end, Superman's iconic costume has endured and inspired countless reinterpretations and redesigns over the 80+ years since its debut precisely because its core concept is so simple, yet brilliant.